-(British, informal) one over the eight: one drink too many
+The informal British-English phrase one over the eight means: one drink too many.

-The earliest instance that I have found is from The Surrey Mirror and County Post (Reigate, Surrey) of Friday 15th August 1919:
+The earliest instance of this phrase that I have found is from The Surrey Mirror and County Post (Reigate, Surrey) of Friday 15th August 1919:

 “ONE OVER THE EIGHT.”—At the Reigate Bench, on Monday, Frederick Powell, of Providence-terrace, London-road, Reigate, was charged with being drunk and disorderly on Saturday night.—P.C.
 Kimber proved the case.—Prisoner told the Court that he met an old uncle and had one or two drinks.
 He added “I suppose I got one over the eight, and I suppose I became a little quarrelsome.”—Fined 5s.

 The question of the origin of the phrase was raised very early; for example, the following is from The Sussex Express and South Eastern Advertiser (Lewes, Sussex) of Friday 9th June 1922:

 AMUSING CASE IN LEWES COURT.